GDSCltce/Cloud/Google Cloud Computing Foundations/Perform Foundational Data, ML, and AI Tasks in Google Cloud/Dataproc: Qwik Start - Console.md

 --num-workers=4 \
 --region=$REGION
 ```
+It will take time to run please be patient
 # check my progress you will get 100/100
 ## Hurray you are done with the lab